-One pan mexican quinoa recipe that takes only minutes to put together.
-Hearty flavors of quinoa, black beans and vegetables embodied with tex mex spices that simmer all day in the crock pot are ready to enjoy in the evening.
-A stress-free dinner waiting to be devoured!
+Slow cooker Mexican quinoa recipe that takes only minutes to put together.
+Hearty flavors of quinoa, black beans and vegetables embodied with tex mex spices that simmer a few hours in the crock pot and are ready to enjoy in the evening.
+A stress-free vegan and gluten-free dinner waiting to be devoured!

 Then yesterday I was chatting with our new babysitter (yes, I finally hired someone two hours a week!!!!
 WHOOT, WHOOT!) and her stresses are quite different.
 She was telling me her college schedule of working two jobs, 15 hours of schooling and helping take care of children of a family that is battling cancer.
 It just goes to show that we all have our own things to juggle around, it’s just how we manage it.
 I don’t really think the solution is balance either.
 It is about juggling all the aspects in life to maintain a steady existence (or with less stress).